Nukesor/pueue/README.md

     `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
     `show` without `--watch` will print the stderr, which can be useful if the subprocess prompts for user input (This is often piped to stderr).

-`pueue log $key` Print the output and status of all executed commands.
+`pueue log --key` Print the output and status of all finished processes or of a specific finished process.
 `pueue start --key`This command has three different behaviours, depending on if and which a key is given:
     1. If the key of a paused process is given, the process will be started (`SIGCONT`), this happens even if the daemon is paused.
     1. If the key of a queued process is given, the process will be started, this happens even if the daemon is paused or the max amount of processes is exceeded.